-When it comes to weight loss and endurance performance, dietary ketosis is the strategy everyone is asking about this year.
+When it comes to weight loss and endurance performance, dietary ketosis is a strategy everyone asks about.
 On the surface, ketosis or a ketogenic diet offers everything an endurance athlete could dream of: endless energy, freedom from bonking, and an efficient pathway to weight loss.
-The diet has been all over mainstream magazines, it’s the subject of several new books, and the supplement companies have already jumped in with new products and a ton of marketing dollars.
+The diet has been all over mainstream magazines, it’s the subject of several books, and the supplement companies have jumped in with new products and a ton of marketing dollars.
 So, is it time for cyclists, triathletes, and runners to go Keto?

 First, a refresher course on what a ketogenic diet is.
 To achieve dietary or nutritional ketosis you need to severely restrict carbohydrate intake (fewer than 50 grams of CHO/day) so the body transitions to using ketones for fueling muscles and the brain.
 Ketones are produced from fat, which is why nutritional ketosis is so appealing to sedentary people as a weight loss solution.
 It’s appealing to athletes because we have a virtually unlimited reserve of fat calories to pull from but can only store 1600-2000 calories worth of carbohydrate in muscles, blood, and the liver.
 An athlete fueled by ketones would be theoretically “bonk-proof”, since bonking is the result of running low on blood glucose.

-Dietary ketosis for athletes is one of the most hotly contested subjects right now.
+Dietary ketosis for athletes is a hotly contested subject.
 Proponents point to the metabolic advantage of relying on fat instead of carbohydrate, and critics point out the physiological limitations of eliminating carbohydrate as a fuel for performance.
 You’ll find bias in both groups, either because scientists and coaches (including me) have been in the high-carbohydrate camp for many years, or because there’s a lot of money to be made by creating a market for new media and supplements around a new high-fat dietary strategy.
 I recognize my historical bias toward carbohydrate, but have tried to look at the science objectively.
 Here’s the short conclusion I’ve come to:

-Exogenous ketones may have promise as an additional fuel source for endurance athletes, but dietary ketosis has limitations that make it difficult to recommend to most athletes.
+Both dietary ketosis and the use of exogenous ketone supplements have limitations that make them difficult to recommend to most athletes.
 Athletes are better served by periodizing carbohydrate availability in order to maximize training quality and performance outcomes.

 And here’s how I arrived at that statement: